-Monitoring & Review Policy
+6. Monitoring & Review

-5.89 The Plan will be monitored by the District Council and the Town Council using data collected in planning monitoring reports.
+6.1 The Plan will be monitored by the District Council and the Town Council using data collected in planning monitoring reports.
 The objectives will form the core of the monitoring activity but other data collected and reported at a scale relevant to the Plan may also be included.
-It is expected that the Plan will be formally reviewed on a five-year cycle or to coincide with the review of the development plan.
+It is expected that the Plan will be formally reviewed no later than 2023 and then on a five-year cycle or to coincide with the review of the development plan.

-5.90 The Town Council will be using the Neighbourhood Plan as a key consideration in its consultee role for all planning applications in the Town.
+6.2 The Town Council will be using the Neighbourhood Plan as a key consideration in its consultee role for all planning applications in the Town.
 This in itself will act as a monitor and help highlight any issues.